Mirage-A/Pasan/README.md

 # Pasan
-Well, if u want to try this, download this repository and run pasan.jar with Java
+Well, if u want to try this, download and unarchive this repository and run pasan.jar with Java

 I wrote this game ~2 years ago, so pls don't look source code unless u want your eyes to bleed :)